Skip to main content

 How Trident Knows What to Do

 The Trident CLI implements several verbs, like install and update.
 These verbs allow Trident to explicitly understand what the user wants to do.
-For a given verb, Trident will determine what needs to be done based on the Host Configuration file, which is a declarative API that describes the desired state of the machine.
+For a given verb, Trident will determine what needs to be done based on any flags specified in the command and the Host Configuration file, which is a declarative API that describes the desired state of the machine.

 The Host Configuration contains a description of the machine's disks, partitions, filesystems, and other details.
 It will be compared to the existing state of the machine to find the differences and determine what actions need to be taken to bring the machine to the desired state.

-Several Trident subsystems have been implemented to handle different aspects of the configuration.
+Several Trident subsystems have been implemented to handle different aspects of the Host Configuration.
 Each subsystem is responsible for a specific area (for example, storage).

 Each subsystem will validate the relevant Host Configuration setting(s), prepare the system for changes, perform the required changes, and then modify any required system configurations.
 The various subsystems in the Trident architecture can be seen in the Install Flow diagram.